500.205 - Recall of Academic Appointees

 F. SALARY1.
 Rate of Salary

-The salary rate for retired academic appointees recalled to faculty administrator titles only (as described in APM 246, CAPM 304.241, and 300.240) is a negotiated rate based on the nature and scope of the duties assigned, other comparable positions, and the relevant administrative experience of the individual.
+The salary rate for retired academic appointees recalled to serve as a faculty administrator (as described in APM 246, CAPM 304.241, and 300.240) is a negotiated rate based on the nature and scope of the duties assigned, other comparable positions, and the relevant administrative experience of the individual.
 This rate may exceed the maximum salary rate for recall appointments described above.2.
 Maximum Percentage/Pay

 Recall appointments may be made on an academic year basis or a fiscal year basis depending upon the nature of the recall appointment.
 In all cases, the appointee’s pay cannot exceed 43 percent per month of the maximum annual salary rate for non-administrative recall appointments as described above.